 From the NYT:

 U.S. Doesn’t Know How Many Foreign Visitors Overstay Visas By RON NIXON JAN.
 1, 2016So, therefore, law-breaking is good because the people’s representatives shouldn’t have made those laws.

-It’s too bad that technology for computers, video cameras, and chip-driven sensors are getting bulkier and slower every year, which is why information technology is getting worse annually.
+One widely cited statistic, from a 1997 report by the Immigration and Naturalization Service, puts the number of people who overstay their visas at 40 percent — which now would mean about 4.4 million of the estimated 11 million undocumented residents in the United States.
+Numerous lawmakers, including the Republican presidential candidates Marco Rubio and Ted Cruz, have used that figure when trying to describe the scope of the problem.
+But even that number has never been conclusively substantiated.It’s too bad that technology for computers, video cameras, and chip-driven sensors are getting bulkier and slower every year, which is why information technology is getting worse annually.
 Notice how electric computers have been replaced by diesels and recently steam powered computers, with pit ponies the inevitable next stage.

 Federal agencies have not provided a new report to Congress on overstays since 1994, despite the congressional mandate.

 In early 2013, Janet Napolitano, then the secretary of Homeland Security, testified before Congress that the agency planned to issue a report on overstay rates by December 2013.
 The agency did not follow through because officials said they did not have confidence in the quality of the data.
 Mr. Bersin said last month that the report would be issued in the next six months.

 Many members of Congress and some law enforcement officials worry that terrorists could exploit the visa program because the United States does not routinely collect biometric information — fingerprints, iris scans and photographs that can be used for facial recognition — of people leaving the country.
 Nearly three dozen countries, including many in Europe, Asia and Africa, collect such information.